 Vermont native Ivy Mix fell for tequila and mezcal while working through college at Café No Se in Antigua, Guatemala.
 She parlayed that knowledge into a bartending career in New York City, beginning at Fort Defiance, and now at Clover Club and Mother’s Ruin.
 She also has a demanding but rewarding side project with Lynnette Marrero called Speed Rack.
-We met Mix at The Spare Room on June 20, and she explained her spirited background and approach.
+I met Mix at The Spare Room on June 20, and she explained her spirited background and approach.

 At what point did you know that you would work with cocktails and spirits for a living?